 The Defense Information Systems Agency is preparing a single-vendor, $11.7 billion IT contract to consolidate Defense Department’s sprawling networks across its many support agencies.

-The Defense Enclaves Services program is meant to “eliminate unnecessary complexity within the IT space” to improve the modernization and security of DOD‘s networks.
+The Defense Enclave Services program is meant to “eliminate unnecessary complexity within the IT space” to improve the modernization and security of DOD‘s networks.
 DISA is seeking services that range from infrastructure, cybersecurity, technical refreshes and full-spectrum support.

 The agency expects to issue a final request for proposals for the contract in late September, according to a transcript of a pre-solicitation meeting released by DISA.